 - Grand Canyon University Master of Business Administration & Master of Science in Nursing / Nursing Leadership in Health Care Systems (Dual Degree)

-- Purdue University Global Master of Science in Nursing
+- Southern New Hampshire University Master of Science in Nursing

 10 Highest Paying Nursing Careers

 With training, certification, experience, and sometimes further education, nursing majors have a wide variety of career paths open to them.
 The majority of the careers below can be attained with a nursing education, while some require additional education or licensing.
 They represent the 10 highest paying nursing jobs and career opportunities.

 Median Salary: $261,000

 While they serve many of the same functions as a nurse anesthetist, this is a doctorate-level career that helps administer anesthesia and other pain-management drugs.
 They monitor patient vitals during surgery and review medical records, just like the master’s degree job.
 The main difference is in education, as one has a nursing background while the other has a physician’s education.
 This transfers into greater responsibility and oversight by the doctor.

 The pay for this career is outstanding, as the median salary for anesthesiologist is over $260,000 annually.
 Although significant education is required, this career can help you achieve financial and career success.